 Can I log in with a shared UW NetID?

-Shared NetIDs are not supported by Panopto.
-The same function can be done by sharing folders with another NetID.
-Learn how to share folders and recordings with other UW NetIDs.
+Shared NetIDs are not supported by Panopto, but you may share folders and recordings with other UW NetIDs.

 How do I make my Panopto recordings available to people in my course?

 Panopto recordings are automatically available to all members of a course via the Panopto Recordings tab in Canvas.
 You do not need to have your course content in Canvas to use Panopto.
 All you need to do is to publish your Canvas course to establish access for your students.
 Students must click on the Panopto Recordings tab to establish their access to course recordings.

 I am supporting an instructor using Panopto.
 Can I get administrator or support-level access to Panopto?